Work UI/UX Visual Archive About

 Reflection

-This project gave me an opportunity to work in a diverse team and understand the affordances of using code as a creative medium.
-One challenging aspect of this project was to work with data in the process of designing.
-It was impossible to predict the outcome of screen designs before implementation, which gave me limitations when wireframing the UI.
-However, the uncertainty became the beauty of working with data, as we were pleasantly surprised by the outcome of our visualization.
+Working on this project allowed me to collaborate within a diverse team and appreciate the creative potential of using code as a medium.
+One significant challenge was integrating data into the design process.
+Predicting the outcome of screen designs before implementation proved difficult, limiting my ability to wireframe the UI.
+However, this uncertainty ultimately became a source of beauty in working with data, as we were pleasantly surprised by the visualizations' outcomes.